ichmarah/FEM_day_1_intro_to_python/README.md

 ## About

 This repo includes small exercises in Python and my personal notes.
-I have a basic knowledge of Python and due to COVID-19 crisis, I decided to make use of this period to deep dive into Python.
+Since we are in lockdown due to COVID-19, I decided to make use of this moment to pick-up Python again.

 ## Resources used